Meet the Instructors

 Bromenshenk received his Ph.D. in insect ethology (behavior) from Montana State University.
 He co-founded Bee Alert Technology in 2003 and is the statewide director of Montana's EPSCoR program (Experimental Program to Stimulate Competitive Research).
 His research focuses on insect behavior, ecotoxicology, population dynamics, and environmental chemistry.
 He recently served as president of WAS - Western Apiculture Society.
 Dr. Bromenshenk has 40 years experience working with honeybees.

-Debnam is a graduate of the University of Montana Wildlife Biology program and has 14 years experience managing the research colonies for the University of Montana.
-He is currently pursuing a Ph.D. from the Division of Biological Sciences at the University of Montana.
-His research focuses on the movement of pollinators through the environment and the ecological patterns that influence their plant choices.
+Dr. Scott Debnam is a graduate of the University of Montana Wildlife Biology program and has 23 years experience managing the research colonies for the University of Montana.
+He completed his Master's degree in Pollination Ecology in 2016 through the University of Montana's Organismal Biology, Ecology, & Evolution program and his Ph.D. in Insect Physiology from the Division of Biological Sciences in 2022.
+His research focuses on nest thermoregulation and the economics associated with thermoregulation.
 He, of course, uses the honeybee as the model species for this research.
-Scott has extensive expertise with honey bee ailments and pests, as well as an intimate knowledge of the insects that he is eager to pass on to others.
+Debnam is a Yale Scientific Teaching fellow who possesses extensive expertise with honey bee ailments and pests.
+He possesses an intimate knowledge of the insects that he is eager to pass on to others.

 Phillip Welch